dharmik529/CampusAgile/reports/report9.md

 ### Darsh Patel

 #### Goals from last week
+- Adding features to the main Kanban board to make it functional as assigned by Deep (frontend lead)
-- In the upcoming week, will be collaborating with all team members in order to integrate API calls on frontend.
+- Integrate API calls on frontend

 #### Progress and Issues
--
+- Finished authentication integration by collaborating with the backend.
+- Made the Kanban board functional by implementing drag-and-drop interface, allowing users to effortlessly organize tasks across different stages.
+- Issues included when details entered it should display title, assigner, assignee to the task card.
+- Still working on the feature.

 #### Goals for Next Week
--
+- Finish the task card issue by displaying title, assigner, assignee after creating it.

 #
 ### Dravya Patel

 #### Goals from last week

-- Collaborate with backend developers to resolve any integration challenges.
-- Ensure proper error handling and validation for frontend-backend communication.
-- Help front end lead with connecting front end to backend.
-- Conduct user testing to gather feedback and make necessary improvements.
+- Implemented changes to Kanban Board
+- Started working on documentation and policies page
+- Solved any issues present in left navbar

 #### Progress and Issues

--
+- Collaborated with backend team to resolve initial issues integration challenges
+- Researched and started working on proper error handling and validation for communication between frontend and backend.
+- No major issues this week so far.
+Continued working on Documentation and Policies page.

 #### Goals for Next Week

--
+- Revisit Scrum Board to add additional features such as modification of notes after initial creation and communicate the process with front end team.
+- Ensure proper error handling and validation for frontend-backend communication.
+- Continue helping front end lead with any work relating to connecting front end and back end.

 #